Fall-Back/Patterns/Tiny FallBack Styles/README.md

 This actually works fine, even on very small screens and has support back to the dark ages.
 **But I'm not supposd to use it**.
-Seems a shame doesn't it.
+Seems a shame doesn't it?

 There are more exmaples to add here, but the point is I'm wrestling with ignoring the Spec, the deprications, the 'MUST NOT's - I'm using these things wisely and sparingly and making sure the semantics are conveyed properly using aria so I'm not sure what the harm is.
 It's SO very tempting.